Session Locations

 Create Your Landscape Budgets The Easy Way

 Easy is a relative term and budgeting is a tall task for any landscape business owner.
 Learning how to scale a landscaping or lawn care business for growth is tough if you don’t know where to start.
 If you’re new to creating a strong budget, it’s easy to get lost or overlook items that help give a full picture between labor, overhead, materials, and the other costs to run your business.
 To solve that, LMN has budgeting tools that landscape and lawn care contractors can use to help.
-LMN Pro users have the digital budgeting tools to make it significantly easier to form actionable business plans and guide landscape business owners towards decisions to boost profitability and growth.
-LMN Pro users also have the benefit of utilizing our industry experts to give you an analysis of your budget through feedback from one-on-one sessions.
+LMN users have the digital budgeting tools to make it significantly easier to form actionable business plans and guide landscape business owners towards decisions to boost profitability and growth.
+LMN users also have the benefit of utilizing our industry experts to give you an analysis of your budget through feedback from one-on-one sessions.

-Sign up here for the free version of LMN Pro to gain access to our robust digital landscape budgeting tools.
+Sign up here for the free version of LMN to gain access to our robust digital landscape budgeting tools.

 Start Your Free Trial

-30-day free trial.
+You're just one step away from better.
+Start your free 30-day trial.
 No credit card needed.